-The English transfer pathway to the Associate of Arts degree will help you develop strong skills for writing, communication, researching, critical thinking, analysis, and more.
+Our Associate of Arts degree with courses in English will help you develop strong skills for writing, communication, researching, critical thinking, analysis, and more.

 These skills will help you build a solid foundation for a wide variety of careers, including education, writing, journalism, law, communications, and social media.